kalabox/kalabox/README.md

 #### 1. Get a Keycode (During Alpha)

 We're distributing keycodes to introduce groups of developers to Kalabox until we have a more stable beta release.
 Request one and you should get an access keycode for our next release.
 [Sign up here](http://www.kalabox.io/download.html)

+Curious about what "Alpha" means?
+Read more [here](https://kalabox.freshdesk.com/solution/articles/14000011858).

 #### 2. Download Kalabox